By Sara B. Hansen

 When I got Sydney, I wanted to make sure I did a good job brushing her teeth each day.
 She has never enjoyed having her teeth brushed, but she loves having her coat brushed.

 So, I decided to make it all a process.
 I get her hair brush out when I get her toothbrush and paste out.
 After making sure she sees the hair brush, I brush her teeth.
 When I’m finished, I brush her coat.
-Giving her a treat after brushing her teeth defeats the purpose, but brushing her coat gives her a reward she enjoys and providing that basic grooming helps keep her happy and healthy.
+Giving her a treat after brushing her teeth defeats the purpose, but brushing her coat gives her a reward she enjoys and provides some basic grooming.

 Puppy 101: Establish a routine